Uploading Media and Exporting Videos at the Correct Sizes

 Use this rate for 1920 x 1080 videos at 30fps.

-which means a single clip can be approx 8.5 minutes at our 500MB limit.
+which means a single clip can be approx 1 hour at our 4GB limit.

 Audio: